The Ethics Committee is currently only responsible for the provision of a single award.

 Award for Promoting Equality of Opportunity

-This award recognises a person whose work as a psychologist (teacher, researcher or practitioner) has made an exceptional and sustained contribution to challenging social inequalities in the UK in relation to gender, race, ethnic origin, nationality, religion, religion, sexual orientation, disability or age.
+This award recognises a person whose work as a psychologist (teacher, researcher or practitioner) has made an exceptional and sustained contribution to challenging social inequalities in relation to gender, race, ethnic origin, nationality, religion, religion, sexual orientation, disability or age.

 The recipient is invited to deliver an Award lecture at our Annual Conference and to accept a commemorative certificate.

 Guidance for assessors and a copy of the nomination form can be obtained from Lorraine Isaac at [email protected].

 In the absence of any nominations of sufficient merit no award will be given.